 Motivating Your Students: Part Two

 Princeton students work hard and are accustomed to excelling academically.
 But as they encounter new disciplines, new ways of thinking in familiar disciplines, and other students who have more experience in the discipline, they may need to be motivated to meet the greater challenges Princeton offers.
-In last month’s Scholar as Teacher tip-sheet, we suggested ways to create an environment in which students are motivated to work hard because they value what they are learning.
-This month we address another important way to motivate students: developing students’ belief that they can succeed at learning new or unfamiliar material.
+In Part One, we suggested ways to create an environment in which students are motivated to work hard because they value what they are learning.
+Here we address another important way to motivate students: developing students’ belief that they can succeed at learning new or unfamiliar material.
 If they believe they can meet the challenge, they are more likely to apply themselves fully to the learning process.

 Let your students know that you believe in their capacity to develop and do well in your course.
 Past teaching experience might help you state this with confidence.
 For example, have you seen students move from writing average papers to writing good or excellent papers as they have learned more about your discipline and the revision process?
 It can help to let students know that you believe they can improve because you have seen hard-working students develop dramatically in previous semesters.